 It “feels like the first time” all over again as a new date has been set for a concert by Foreigner at the Bell County Expo Center.
 The band, which had to postpone its original show due to the coronavirus, will perform Saturday, Oct.
 3.

 Temple High’s theater program is drawing inspiration from 1950s radio broadcasting for its upcoming show titled “Vintage Hitchcock: A Live Radio Play” — performances that will run from Thursday to Saturday.

-- Weekend roundup: Area events include ‘Nutcracker,’ other theatrical productions
+- Weekend roundup: Area events include Salado poetry events, First Friday in Temple

-- Weekend roundup: Upcoming events include holiday plays, Temple parade, shopping and more
+- Weekend roundup: Area events include circus, one-act play, live music and more

 - Weekend roundup: Area events include Salado cook-off, Spirit of Santa Fe Trail, live music and more